VolhaP87/Microsoft_Movie_Analysis/README.md

 ## Methods

 Descriptive analysis were used to analyze and model the data.
 Horizontal bar charts were plotted in order to find the most wolrdwide grossing movie genres and movie directors since 2010.
+***
-To determine the relation between the production budget and movie rating, a scatter was graphed.
+To determine the relation between the production budget and movie rating, the following steps were performed:
+* the production budget was binned, however, the outlier (the movie with the highest production budget) was not included
+* the data was grouped, the average rating was found for each binned category
+* bar chart was plotted
+***
 All the information was taken from the merged DataFrame.

 ## Results